Sunrise to Sunset

 Hikers can enjoy various hiking trails throughout the park.
 The Indian Nature Trail is a moderate half-mile self-guided trail that shows how the Pomo people utilized the area’s resources.
 The trail passes through the site of what was once a Pomo village.
 The Dorn Trail is a guided interpretative 2.5-mile trail, which allows hikers to witness the natural features of the park.
 The Kelsey Creek Trail is an accessible trail which highlights the waterfowl that inhabit Kelsey Slough.

 Visitors may also enjoy the Visitor Center at Clear Lake State Park.
-The visitor center features displays that focus on the area’s natural and cultural history, an aquarium exhibiting some of the lake’s fish species, and a gift shop.
+The visitor center features displays that focus on the area’s natural and cultural history, an aquarium exhibiting some of the lake’s fish species.